A trust-region method for derivative-free nonlinear constrained stochastic optimization: Numerical examples

 We see that (S)NOWPAC most reliably finds accurate approximations to the exact optimal solutions.
 Note that all optimizers benefit from increasing the number of samples for the approximation of the robustness measures.
-In (S)NOWPAC, however, the Gaussian process surrogates additionally exploit information from neighboring points to further reduce the noise, allowing for a better accuracy in the optimization results.
-We see that the designs computed by (S)NOWPAC and cBO match well for low-dimensional problems $29$, $227$, $228$, but the accuracy of the results computed by cBO begins to deteriorate in dimensions larger than $4$.
+In (S)NOWPAC, however, the Gaussian process surrogates additionally exploit information from neighbouring points to further reduce the noise, allowing for a better accuracy in the optimization results.
+Additionally, the designs computed by (S)NOWPAC and cBO match well for low-dimensional problems $29$, $227$, $228$, but the accuracy of the results computed by cBO begins to deteriorate in dimensions larger than $4$.
 This has two reasons: firstly, the global search strategy aims at variance reduction within the whole search domain.
 This requires more function evaluations than local search.
 Secondly, the global nature of the Gaussian processes requires a suitable choice of kernels that fits to the properties of the optimization problems, i.e. non-stationarity of the optimization problem, which is not the case in all benchmark problems.
 Additionally, global maximization of the expected constrained improvement function in every step of the optimization procedure becomes very costly and becomes significant for more than $250$ design points where the Gaussian process evaluation becomes a dominant source of computational effort.
-To reduce computational costs, approximate Gaussian processes \cite{Quinonero-Candela2005} could be employed, an improvement that both, cBO and (S)NOWPAC, would benefit from.
-We see that, despite our careful tuning the hyper-parameters for the SPSA and KWSA approaches, the results of these optimizers are not satisfactory in most test examples.
+To reduce computational costs, approximate Gaussian processes can be employed, an improvement that both, cBO and (S)NOWPAC, benefit from.
+In (S)NOWPAC first implementations of approximate Gaussian process methods are available to the user—namely SoR, DTC and FITC\cite{Quinonero-Candela2005}.
+Finally, despite tuning the hyper-parameters for the SPSA and KWSA approaches, the results of these optimizers are not satisfactory in most test examples.